s3rvac/AutoFenc/README.md

 - `g:autofenc_emit_messages` (0 or 1, default 0)

-  Emits messages about the detected/used encoding upon opening a file.
+  Emits messages about the detected/used encoding or warnings upon opening a file.

 - `g:autofenc_max_file_size` (number >= 0, default 10485760)